Apoptosis Activator 2

 Stankiewicz et al (2005) Hsp70 inhibits heat-induced apoptosis upstream of mitochondria by preventing Bax translocation.
 PLoS One 280 38729 PMID: 16172114

 Do you know of a great paper that uses Apoptosis Activator 2 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Apoptosis Activator 2